daemianmack/gelatinous-cube/README.md

   relationships manually.

 ##### External norm sources
-  Cloudnormity allows reference to resource files for schema; your schema doesn't have to live within cloudnormity's config file.
+  gelatinous-cube allows reference to resource files for schema; your schema doesn't have to live within gelatinous-cube's config file.

 ##### Extensible norm sources
-  Cloudnormity allows extension of the mechanism used to resolve config references into transaction data; your schema can reside in an S3 bucket, encrypted, written in a custom schema DSL.
+  gelatinous-cube allows extension of the mechanism used to resolve config references into transaction data; your schema can reside in an S3 bucket, encrypted, written in a custom schema DSL.